-8788 TTH 1:00PM-2:15PM M.Moreno W-839
+8084 TTH 9:00AM-10:15AM Lec M.Moreno W-839

-ETHN-15 Mexican-American History
+ETHN-15 Mexican-American History 3.0 units Transferable to CSU/UC

-Transferable to CSU/UC Historical development of Mexican-Americans from Mexican origin, settlement in the United States, to the present time.
-Emphasis is given settlement in the United States, to the present time.
+Historical development of Mexican-Americans from Mexican origin, settlement in the United States, to the present time.
 Emphasis is given to the pre-Columbian setting, indigenous heritage, European conquest and legacy, distinctive colonial institutions, and the growth of independence movements in the United States and Mexico.
 Major political, social, economic, and cultural factors will be presented, focusing on the roles played by diverse peoples and cultures who share in the development of the United States and Mexico.
 Satisfies CSU Title V, Section 40404,U.S. History, Constitution, and American Ideals requirement when both ETHN 15/HIST 15 and POLSC 1 are completed.
 Not open for credit to student with credit in HIST 15 or LARAZ 15.(L)